Synth-pop: Precursors

 The mid-1970s saw the rise of electronic art musicians such as Jean Michel Jarre, Vangelis, and Tomita.
 Tomita's album Electric Samurai: Switched on Rock (1972) featured electronic renditions of contemporary rock and pop songs, while utilizing speech synthesis and analog music sequencers.
 In 1975, Kraftwerk played their first British show and inspired concert attendees Andy McCluskey and Paul Humphreys – who would later found Orchestral Manoeuvres in the Dark (OMD) – to 'throw away their guitars' and become a synth act.
-Kraftwerk had its first hit UK record later in the year with "Autobahn", which reached number 11 in the British Singles Chart.
+Kraftwerk had its first hit UK record later in the year with "Autobahn", which reached number 11 in the British Singles Chart and number 12 in Canada.
 The group was described by the BBC Four program Synth Britannia as the key to synth-pop's future rise there.
 In 1977, Giorgio Moroder released the electronic Eurodisco song "I Feel Love" that he had produced for Donna Summer, and its programmed beats would be a major influence on the later synth-pop sound.
 David Bowie's Berlin Trilogy, comprising the albums Low (1977), "Heroes" (1977), and Lodger (1979), all featuring Brian Eno, would also be highly influential.

+The Cat Stevens album Izitso, released in April 1977, updated his pop rock style with the extensive use of synthesizers, giving it a more synth-pop style; "Was Dog a Doughnut" in particular was an early techno-pop fusion track, which made early use of a music sequencer.
+Izitso reached No. 7 on the Billboard 200 chart, while the song "(Remember the Days of the) Old Schoolyard" was a top 40 hit.
+That same month, the Beach Boys released their album Love You, performed almost entirely by bandleader Brian Wilson with Moog and ARP synthesizers, and with arrangements somewhat inspired by Wendy Carlos's Switched-On Bach (1968).
+Although it was highly praised by some critics and musicians (including Patti Smith and Lester Bangs), the album met with poor commercial reception.
+The album has been considered revolutionary in its use of synthesizers, while others described Wilson's extensive use of the Moog synthesizer as a "loopy funhouse ambience" and an early example of synth-pop.